Diophantine approximation on curves: Proofs of Theorems

 Fix some $w>n(2n-1)$ and consider the number $x=\xi_{w}>0$ as constructed in the proof of Corollary~1 in \cite{MR2791654}.
-The key feature of these numbers is that the partial quotients of $\xi_{w}=[a_{0};a_{1},\ldots]$ have almost constant logarithmic growth, more precisely $a_{i+1}\asymp a_{i}^{w}$.
+The key feature of these numbers is that the partial quotients of $\xi_{w}=[a_{0};a_{1},\ldots]$ satisfy the growth condition $a_{i+1}\asymp a_{i}^{w}$.
 We omit rephrasing the exact construction and only discuss the properties derived in~\cite{MR2791654}.
-Firstly, the denominators of the convergents $(p_{l}/q_{l})_{l\geq 0}$ to $\xi_{w}$ have almost constant logarithmic growth as well, more precisely there exist $c_{2}>c_{1}>0$ such that
+Firstly, the denominators of the convergents $(p_{l}/q_{l})_{l\geq 0}$ to $\xi_{w}$ have the same growth rate as well, more precisely there exist $c_{2}>c_{1}>0$ such that

 By fundamental results on continued fractions, we infer that when we let $R_{l}(t):= q_{l}t-p_{l}$ then for some $c_{4}>c_{3}>0$ we have